 It is interesting to note that the usage of the tracking harness is not really mentioned until the late 1700's and it appears the tracking harness and long line was introduced in order to stop the dog from interacting with the game directly and saving the meat of the hunted game as opposed to allowing the dog to shred the game and destroy the edible parts.
 There are written stories of Confederate Slave owners using harnessed Bloodhounds to track runaway slaves in and around the Civil War period.
 Before this not much is known about the harness or its usage.

 From the Dog trainer or Behaviorist perspective, they are concerned with shaping a desired reliable behavior and here is where things can get complicated.
 In the simplest of terms we are training a dog to find and follow a specific scent trail.
-For the Sport Tracking enthusiast (depending on what dog club they belong to) is teaching the dog to track ground disturbance odor (as mentioned above).
+The Sport Tracking enthusiast (depending on what dog club they belong to) is teaching the dog to track ground disturbance odor (as mentioned above).
 The American Kennel Club offers Tracking Dog titles but the dog is pre-scented to an article used by the track layer and therefore is working by the Trailing dog definition held by most people but call them Tracking dogs.
-For some Law Enforcement handlers the dog is to track a non specific freshest Human Odor Track (HOT) which is presumed to be the criminals scent trail based on the theory of High Adrenalin from the criminal.
+For some Law Enforcement handlers, the dog is to track a non specific freshest Human Odor Track (HOT) which is presumed to be the criminals scent trail based on the theory of High Adrenalin from the criminal.
 The Bloodhounds used by prisons, may be scent specific, but most are trained on what is called Prison Odor which comes from the theory that prisoners share a common scent and these type of dogs are know as Prison Odor Trackers (POT).
 From the behavior standpoint, they are all doing the same thing!
 The only change is what scent they are asked to follow.
 However depending on who you talk to there are many differences.
 For example most tracking dog trainers want a dog that tracks with his head down and nose to the ground as it searches for the target odor.
 If the dog raises its head they will say the dog is air scenting or trailing and not tracking.
 Some trainers will go to great lengths and put tremendous pressure on the tracking dog to NEVER raise its head while in track which has caused dogs NOT to indicate track loss (known as Negatives) creating a condition known as "ghost tracking" and a dog that is unreliable.
 However others define a track or trailing dog by how close the dog tracks to the original track line (see Figure 1 below).
 A dog that is IN the track lane is tracking while a fringe tracking dog is trailing.
 This shift in tracking behaviors by the dog led to an even newer term in dog training the "Track/Trail" dog.
-This newer term was really the result of trainers misunderstanding odor and what the odor was doing and how the dog was tracking the target odor.
+This newer term was really the result of trainers misunderstanding odor and what the odor was doing and how the dog was working the target odor.
 In reality the dogs were performing as they have been trained in the particular style, methodology and scent theory based on the beliefs and bias of their trainers.
 From the behaviorist standpoint there is no trailing, all dogs are just tracking.
 This appears to also be the case in the legal system since the trailing dog is not recognized in court proceedings at the time of this writing.

 Area Search Dogs

 Area Search dogs (aka Live find Air Scent dogs) are trained to enter a search sector (area) and search for any signs of human scent.
 They are normally deployed after the scent trail has been destroyed either by humans, bad weather conditions or if the Place Last Seen (PLS) is unknown.
 Whereas a trailing or tracking dog is started in an area of high probability (near the known PLS), an air scenting dog may be placed in a sector and used as a “clearing” mechanism to eliminate that particular area as negative.
 Area Search dogs can be either generic or scent specific.
 They can also indicate on evidence left in an area.
 In General, the dogs search areas until they come in contact with a scent pool or scent cone of the victim.
-Some are taught to ignore the scent trail that has been laid down by the victim.
+Some are taught to ignore the ground scent trail that has been laid down by the victim.
 Based on weather and terrain considerations, the air scent canine will search an area and offer a measurable estimated probability of detection (POD) when in that sector .
 For further information on Probability of Detection, the Search Manager should read Hatch Graham’s Probability of Detection for Search Dogs or How Long is Your Shadow?

 *The POD charts are based on air scent capabilities and do not apply to trailing dogs.
 However, their interpretation of scent dispersal is of value for application to the trailing dog.
 Trailing/Tracking dogs have NO POD.